cheetozard/Anti-goguardian-links/Rules.md

 4 All suportive behavior relating to the cause will be rewarded

-5 As for payement: if you found the site being sold you will get an extra pay, if you got in trouble you get a temporary pay raise and if you have any other questions contact me.
+5 As for payement: if you found the site being sold you will get an extra pay, if you got in trouble you get a temporary pay raise and if you have any other questions contact cheetozard through the [google sites](https://docs.google.com/forms/d/1SwpGPQM1-uYrWQv39pjeG1nQx6-gFARkMN4OOFPQklE/edit?eops=0).